-- You will also have the choice of the university-wide intercalated (non-credit bearing) year at one of Warwick's university-wide partnerships.
+- You could spend an intercalated (non-credit bearing) year at one of Warwick's university-wide partnerships.
 Find out more about these options on the University's partner institutions page.

 - You will ask critical questions from new cultural and intellectual viewpoints, creating valuable insights to the 'Big Problems' facing the world today.

 - You will be able to differentiate yourself from other candidates in terms of employability, adding value to your applications and gaining genuine, credible examples from your experiences abroad.

-- Although the teaching is in English at our partner institutions, your experience will be enhanced if you learn the main language of communication.
+- Although the teaching is in English at our Liberal Arts partner institutions, your experience will be enhanced if you learn the main language of communication.
 By doing so, you will improve your ability to be resourceful and adaptable in different situations.
 In an ever-increasing internationally focused working world, language skills can be sought after by graduate employers.

 - By socialising and networking in a new environment, you will grow and develop as an active and engaged global citizen.
 This will allow you to approach the important challenges of contemporary life not only from an academic perspective but from a global viewpoint too.